lantanagroup/OPA-FHIR-IG/input/pagecontent/data_elements.md

 This guide defines the following profiles to be used to meet the FPAR reporting data elements.
 Note: For lab observations, the path for the date of the lab is Observation.effective[x], the path for the result of the lab is Observation.value[x], and the path for the LOINC code is Observation.code.

+The dataAbsentReason element is not required, and will not be stored by the FPAR system.

 <style>
 table, th, td
 {